Ground State Phase Diagram of $\text{SU}(3)$ $t$-$J$ Chain: Introduction

 The zero-temperature phase diagram of the 1D $\text{SU}(N)$ Fermi-Hubbard model with $N>2$ has been investigated by various analytical and numerical techniques.
 The results are sketched for both incommensurate and commensurate fillings\cite{capponi_phases_2016}.
 For incommensurate fillings, a metallic state shows up.
 Its physical property strongly depends on the sign of the coupling constant $U$.
 When $U>0$, all modes are gapless, and a metallic Luttinger liquid phase emerges\cite{gogolin_bosonization_1998,giamarchi_quantum_2004}.
 On the other hand, a spin gap for $\text{SU}(N)$ degrees of freedom develops in an attractive case ($U<0$).
 The charge density wave (CDW) or molecular superfluid (MS) instability dominates for high-density or low-density regimes.
 For commensurate fillings, the ground state tends to be $p$-merization with gapped charge mode and gapless spin mode when the filling equals $1/p$ ($p$: integer).

-The 1D $\text{SU}(N)$ \emph{t-J} model with a density below 1 (equivalence below $1/N$ filling) is studied by P. Scholttman\cite{schlottmann_groundstate_1993} as an exactly solvable model at the supersymmetric line $t=J$ with $\text{SU}(N|1)$ symmetry.
-The global phase diagram of the 1D $\text{SU}(N)$ \emph{t-J} model away from the supersymmetric line has not been carefully studied.
+The 1D $\text{SU}(N)$ \emph{t-J} model with a density below 1 (equivalently below $1/N$ filling) was studied by P. Scholttman\cite{schlottmann_groundstate_1993} as an exactly solvable model at the supersymmetric line $t=J$ with $\text{SU}(N|1)$ symmetry.
+The global phase diagram of the 1D $\text{SU}(N)$ \emph{t-J} model away from the supersymmetric line is yet to be thoroughly investigated.
 Whether the constraint on the local occupancy in strong coupling limit, which forbids the direct interaction between fermions of the number $N$ $(N>2)$, can break the emergence of the $\text{SU}(N)$ singlet attracts our interests.
 At the particle density $n=1$, $\text{SU}(N)$ \emph{t-J} chain model turns into 1D $\text{SU}(N)$ Heisenberg model with the fundamental representation (represented by Young diagram $\Box$) on each site.
-It has been investigated theoretically by conformal field theory (CFT)\cite{itoi_phase_2000,affleck_exact_1986}, known to belong to the universality class of the $\text{SU}(N)_{1}$ Wess-Zumino-Witten(WZW) models with central charge $c=N-1$\cite{affleck_exact_1986,knizhnik_current_1984,di_francesco_conformal_1997}.
+Theoretical studies using conformal field theory (CFT)\cite{itoi_phase_2000,affleck_exact_1986} have shown that it belongs to the universality class of $\text{SU}(N){1}$ Wess-Zumino-Witten (WZW) models with central charge $c = N - 1$\cite{affleck_exact_1986,knizhnik_current_1984,di_francesco_conformal_1997}.
 It is known that the $\text{SU}(N)_{1}$ WZW CFT describes the stable fixed point of the generic 1D gapless system with $\text{SU}(N)$ symmetry.
 As an integrable model, the $\text{SU}(N)$ Heisenberg chain was solved by Bethe Ansatz\cite{sutherland_model_1975}.
-It has also been studied numerically by exact diagonalization (ED)\cite{nataf_exact_2016,wan_exact_2017}, variational Monte Carlo\cite{vörös_2021}, and DMRG methods\cite{fuhringer_dmrg_2008,nataf_density_2018,fromholz_2019,gozel_2020,nataf_edge_2021}.
+It has also been extensively studied numerically via exact diagonalization (ED)\cite{nataf_exact_2016,wan_exact_2017}, variational Monte Carlo\cite{vörös_2021}, and DMRG methods\cite{fuhringer_dmrg_2008,nataf_density_2018,fromholz_2019,gozel_2020,nataf_edge_2021}.